andrejmoltok/andrejmoltok/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Wesnoth Community Fan Portal
+- 🌱 I’m currently learning ServiceNow CSA Exam preparation
+- 👯 I’m looking to collaborate on Open-Source Javascript projects
+- 🤔 I’m looking for help with becoming either FE or BE dev
+- 📫 How to reach me: csokan.palandras@gmail.com
+- ⚡ Fun fact: English is not my mother tongue.

 <!--
 **andrejmoltok/andrejmoltok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.